reflectoring/reflectoring.github.io/_posts/2020-03-30-spring-boot-application-events-explained.md

 `UserRemovedListener` will only be invoked when the current transaction completes.

-We can bind the listener to the following phases of transaction:
+We can bind the listener to the following phases of the transaction:

 - `AFTER_COMMIT`: The event will be handled when the transaction gets committed successfully.
 We can use this if our event listener should only run if the current transaction was successful.
 - `AFTER_COMPLETION`: The event will be handled when the transaction commits or is rolled back.
 We can use this to perform cleanup after transaction completion, for example.
-- `AFTER_ROLLBACK`: The event will be handled after transaction has rolled back.
+- `AFTER_ROLLBACK`: The event will be handled after the transaction has rolled back.
-- `BEFORE_COMMIT`: The event will be handled before transaction commit.
-We can use this to flush transactional O/R mapping sessions to database, for example.
+- `BEFORE_COMMIT`: The event will be handled before the transaction commit.
+We can use this to flush transactional O/R mapping sessions to the database, for example.

 ## Spring Boot’s Application Events

-Spring Boot provides a number of predefined `ApplicationEvent`s that are tied to the lifecycle of a `SpringApplication`.
+Spring Boot provides several predefined `ApplicationEvent`s that are tied to the lifecycle of a `SpringApplication`.

-**Some events are actually triggered before the `ApplicationContext` is created**, so we cannot register a listener on those as a `@Bean`.
+**Some events are triggered before the `ApplicationContext` is created**, so we cannot register a listener on those as a `@Bean`.
 We can register listeners for these events by adding the listener manually:

 ```java
 @SpringBootApplication